Dre Campbell Farm

 Essentria IC Pro is a natural insecticide concentrate made from essential plant oils.
 It is ideal for repelling and killing these critters and other flying and crawling insects.

 Spray the solution directly on the beetles.
-This plant-based formula is also safe to use around schools and food preparation areas.
+This plant-based formula is also safe for schools and food preparation areas.

 11. Bug Buster-O

-Bug Buster-O is an organic pesticide you can use to eliminate darkling beetles, weevils, grain beetles, flour beetles, and many other insect pests naturally.
+Bug Buster-O is an organic pesticide.
+You can use it to naturally eliminate darkling beetles, weevils, grain beetles, flour beetles, and many other insect pests.

-Dilute and spray Bug Buster-O directly on darkling beetles and larvae you see, as well as plants that they’ll most likely be a bother to.
+Dilute and spray Bug Buster-O directly on darkling beetles, larvae you see, and plants that they’ll most likely be a bother to.

 However, it’s best to start spraying when the pest first appears.
-The good thing about this product is that you can use it on almost anything that you grow.
+This product is suitable for almost anything you grow.

 Takeaway

-Whether you call them pinacate beetles, mealworm beetles, or darkling beetles, you can get an infestation under control without resorting to harsh chemicals.
+Whether you call them pinacate beetles, mealworm beetles, or darkling beetles, you can control an infestation without harsh chemicals.
 It may take some work, but staying dedicated to a natural approach will pay off.

-Don’t get discouraged if you don’t see immediate results, keep at it and be patient.
-In a few weeks, you’ll start noticing less and less of the little critters around.
+Don’t get discouraged if you don’t see immediate results.
+Keep at it and be patient.
+In a few weeks, you’ll start noticing fewer and fewer of the little critters around.

 Sasha Campbell